 The General Meeting appointed PricewaterhouseCoopers AG, Zurich, for the first time as its statutory auditor in April 2002.
-According to the Articles of Association of the company, the auditors must be newly appointed or confirmed, respectively, each year by the General Meeting.
-The 2018 reporting year is the sixth year for the responsible lead auditor (in charge since 2013).
+According to Article 27 of the Articles of Association of the company, the auditors must be newly appointed or confirmed, respectively, each year by the General Meeting.
+The 2019 reporting year is the seventh year for the responsible lead auditor (in charge since 2013).
 Pursuant to the provisions of the Swiss Code of Obligations, the responsible lead auditor may not hold office for more than seven years.
-The responsible lead auditor will therefore not be allowed to serve after the end of the financial year 2019 at the latest.
+The responsible lead auditor will therefore not be allowed to serve longer than until the end of the financial year 2019.